31 Best Places to Visit Near Bangalore

 10. Pyramid Valley

 Why Go There: If the Pyramids of Egypt have always fascinated you, head to Pyramid Valley.
-Built in 2005, by the Pyramid Spiritual Trust of India, Pyramid Valley is a place of pure tranquility.
-An ideal place for meditation, the pyramid is surrounded by greenery to add in to the serenity.
+Built-in 2005, by the Pyramid Spiritual Trust of India, Pyramid Valley is a place of pure tranquillity.
+An ideal place for meditation, the pyramid is surrounded by greenery to add into the serenity.